The Railroad and the Industries It Served, 1905-2009

 Introduction

-The Cross-Kirkland Corridor (CKC) is an increasingly-popular multi-use recreational trail.
+The Cross-Kirkland Corridor (CKC) is a popular multi-use recreational trail.
 It is common knowledge that it is a former rail grade, but most Kirklanders are unaware of its fascinating history.
 The nearly six-mile-long stretch of the former railroad that it occupies was opened in 1905 as part of the Lake Washington Belt Line (LWBL) of the Northern Pacific Railway.

 The CKC crosses or adjoins eight neighborhoods, four major business districts, more than a dozen parks, and several public schools.
 The LWBL clearly has a future as the CKC, one that will continue to be the subject of much interest and discussion by the people of Kirkland and King County.